skypodolsky/Alta-OS/README.md

 Alta-OS
 =======

-Alta OS - is an operating system, designed by Stanislav Barantsev for Intel i386 processor.
+Alta OS - is an operating system, designed for Intel i386 processor.
 You can freely use it in any own interests.

 These features have been implemented: